Unordinary WanderLust

 You will notice in this photo the bend on the frond in the harvester’s left hand, which is because he was flapping the fronds to emulate flight.
 Cirque du Soleil has nothing on this man, as he is working without a net or a rope.
 Keep that in mind next time you buy a coconut.

-Song Without Music
+A Song Without Music

+Pain in paradise is a song without music.
 Her delicate smile radiated across the sand and far out to sea, reflecting the sun’s glow like a mirror.
 Through all her pain, she fought to protect the hope of her innocence: to survive.
 Her core was courage, and her aura transcended love.
 When you looked at her, you felt more than you could ever see.
 Her smile was her mask of invincibility — often surfacing even in her darkest moments of despair.

 Absorbing the beauty into her heart, she strolled along the seashore, tracing the steps of the spirits’ shadows that walked before her — a barefoot angel barely making footprints in the sand.
+Wavering in the wind, palm trees whispered that everything was going to be okay — their fronds delicately dancing as the seagulls happily sang their songs.

 No matter how beautiful a person or place may appear, terrible things can still happen.
 A Song Without Music (full story) was written in honor of the suicidal women who have crossed my path.
 Heartbreak and tragedy can strike anywhere, and anyone.

+There are endless reasons to travel, but the only one that counts is yours.
 You can travel for a day, or even an hour, or you can travel for a lifetime.
+It is a difficult thing to define.

 You can travel to the same place or a new place.
 You can plan it, or you can just go.
+It can be voluntary or necessary, but every journey counts.
+Each journey teaches you something and is rewarding in some way, even the difficult ones.

-Getting Ready for Takeoff
+Getting Ready for Takeoff to a Magical New World

 There is nothing quite like boarding the plane that will take you to paradise.
 It’s like a magical dragon or something.
 They bolt that door shut, and when they open it again, you have arrived in a new world.
 It is truly amazing, and you wonder why you waited so long.